kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Targeted at v1.39.

-- [ ] The gate becomes beta and on by default.
-The write path still requires a configuration file, so the effective default does not change; writes remain disableable by removing the flag, and reads never are.
 - [ ] Open question 2 is resolved: whether the compression level becomes per-resource.
 It needs no format change, since the level is a writer-side choice the decoder never reads.
 - [ ] The configuration shape is finalised, either promoted to a beta API version or kept at v1alpha1 with